Number of incident reports to the FBI/IC3 in 2020.

 According to the Federal Trade Commission, consumers reported losing over $304M to romance scams in 2020.
 Funded by the FINRA Foundation, CSN will provide peer support groups to help survivors combat feelings of embarrassment and isolation, while teaching cybercrime awareness and education.

 According to Microsoft and Google, two-factor authentication is the most effective way to secure accounts.
 However, the adoption rate is still low.
-Sponsored by Trend Micro and powered by Consumer Reports, CSN will increase security adoption by pairing volunteers with those in need of improved security on accounts and devices.
+Sponsored by Trend Micro, CSN will increase security adoption by pairing volunteers with those in need of improved security on accounts and devices.

 CSN and Trend Micro are teaming up to help secure our communities by providing a free series of webinars aimed at educating individuals and small businesses about cybersecurity issues that are important to them.